red-elf/Commons/README.md

 # Commons

-Common shared code between the C++ projects
+The common shared code between the C++ projects.